Chapter 4 : The Healer

-“Well, Lucius and Narcissa trust me, and Draco just so happens to be my only favorite patient” Saleena said proudly.
-“I have worked with Draco ever since he was a baby!
-I have watched this boy grow and, in turn, I have grown quite fond of him over the years.
-Rest assured Mr. Weasley, I will do everything within my power to save him, I promise you that.”
+“Well, Lucius and Narcissa have always trusted me with the care of their only son,” she assured him.
+“This boy is like family to me.
+I have watched him grow up, and I confess that I've grown quite fond of him over the years.
+Rest assured, Mr. Weasley, I will do everything within my power to save him.
+I can promise you that.”

 Arthur smiled.
-“Actually I do.
+“Actually, I do.
 And I think that Dumbledore knew it too.”